rune-rs/rune/book/src/variables.md

 This can cause issues if we call an external function which expects to take ownership of its arguments.
-We say that functions like these *move* their argument, and if we try to use a variable which has been move,d an error will be raised in the virtual machine.
+We say that functions like these *move* their argument, and if we try to use a variable which has been moved an error will be raised in the virtual machine.

 > Note: Below we use the `drop` function, which is a built-in function that will